httpwg/wg-materials/interim.md

 lookups at any time.
 So if for performance optimisation, it might end up being a performance cost.

-Eliot: one design goal is not to impact app performance and this isn;t something you introduce 6 months from now.
+Eliot: one design goal is not to impact app performance and this isn't something you introduce 6 months from now.
 Problem is common to DNS, not this record.

-Belshe: interesting stuff but when I think about all the things we still need to talk about then this isn;t interesting at all.
+Belshe: interesting stuff but when I think about all the things we still need to talk about then this isn't interesting at all.
 Can we table and look at it again in 6 months.

 Eliot: need implementation experience so need to do that before we actually